 Frequency and update times of model runs

 For the NMM and NEMS models, meteoblue generally produces 2 model runs per day.
 The runs are based on the assimilations for 00:00 UTC and 12:00 UTC.
 Initialisation generally takes place 2 hours after assimilation.
-Actualisation are made between 6 and 8 hours after assimilation.
+Updates are made between 6 and 8 hours after assimilation.

 The time of initialisation of the model run can be verified from the image or data set.
 Generally, the forecast range displayed is: